werelaxe/writeups/ructfe-2017.md

 ## Description

 The Pirate Bay is a web-service for sharing torrent files.
 It is written in **Python 3.5** as the programming language, **CherryPy** as the web framework and **sqlite3** as the database client.
-Service allows to mark a file as private, making it available only for owner.
-Checksystem puts flags in comments of private torrent files.
+Service allows marking a file as private, making it available only for the owner.
+The checksystem puts flags in comments of private torrent files.

 ## The vulnerability
 There is a classic SQL injection.
 Some fields of torrent files are not escaped on INSERT requests.